li9com/learn-openshift/lab06-oc-new-app/README.md

   Normal	DeploymentCreated	7m	deploymentconfig-controller	Created new replication controller "mariadb-1" for version 1
 ```

 Note!
-You can see environment variables
+You can see environment variables.

 - Update mariadb deployment config as follows